zotroneneis/zotroneneis.github.io/_posts/2018-07-23-blog-post-day-1.md

 All the attributes in the examples above are *instance attributes*:
 - Instance attributes are tied to a particular object instance
-- The contents of an instance variable (e.g. the actual name of a Castle Kilmere Member) are stored on the instance itself, not on the class.
-For example, the content of the *name* attribute of the instance *hagrid* is *Rubeus Hagrid*.
+- The contents of an instance variable (e.g. the actual name of a Castle Kilmere member) are stored on the instance itself, not on the class.
+For example, the content of the *name* attribute of the instance *bromley* is *Bromley Huckabee*.
 Other instances of the CastleKilmereMember class will have different names.
 - So the contents of an instance variable are independent from one object to the next!
 - When you modify the contents of an instance variable it will only affect the particular object instance, not any of the other objects